endlos99/xdt99/doc/MANUAL.md

 program.
 Programs with list protection cannot be listed or edited by the BASIC interpreters.
 Note, however, that the print option `-p` of `xbas99` will _not_ honor the protection flag.

+As for `xas99`, warnings and errors are _colored_ by default, which may be controlled with the `--color` option.
+Frequently used options can be stored in the `xbas99`-specific environment variable `XBAS99_CONFIG`.
+For details, refer to `xas99`.

 ### Running BASIC Programs